xigt/lgid/README.md

 ├── sample              # results from sample runs
 └── test                # files for testing the program
      ├── mentions_gold_output.txt   # the gold standard output when running list-mentions on mentions_test.freki
+     ├── mentions_single_gold_output.txt   # the gold standard output when running list-mentions on mentions_test.freki with the --single-mentions argument
      └── mentions_test.freki  # freki file for testing list-mentions

 ```